cogtoolslab/improvised_numerals/README.md

 ## draw_number_2
 First extension beyond the proof of concept in first task.
 Slightly new format, consisting of 6 cardinalities, a more constrictive time limit on each production trial, and an 'ink' limit to reduce the number of strokes people make.

+Files in the 'analysis' folder are as follows.

+*datastructures* is a file for temporarily saving out many of the data structures that need to be passed between analysis files (e.g. python to R)

+*iternum_analysis* is the principal file for analyzing